Northview-Church/nvprod-companion-config-importable/README.md

 1. Pull the latest codebase from the git repo
 2. Create copies of `./GreaterLafayette.companionconfig` for each campus in the `./campuses` directory
-3. Find and replace Lafayette IP Addresses with each campuses IP Addresses
+3. Find and replace Lafayette IP Addresses with each campuses IP Addresses & Set Campus Name on the info page
 4. Commit the Changes
 5. Pull and subsequently Push the updates to the repo